 What Is The Nitrogen Hypoxia Method Of Execution?

-In 1999, Alan Eugene Miller was convicted of triple-homicide in a workplace shooting and sentenced to death row in Alabama, as NBC News reports.
-As of this report, Miller's execution is scheduled for September 22, 2022, possibly using a new method of capital punishment called nitrogen hypoxia.
-In the run-up to Miller's execution, experts were concerned about the efficacy of nitrogen hypoxia in cases of capital punishment and whether or not the new method of execution is, in fact, a humane way to carry out a death sentence (via NPR).
+In 1999, Alan Eugene Miller was convicted of triple homicide in a workplace shooting and sentenced to death row in Alabama, as NBC News reports.
+Miller's execution was scheduled for September 22, 2022, possibly using a new method of capital punishment called nitrogen hypoxia.
+In the run-up to the date, experts were concerned about the efficacy of nitrogen hypoxia in cases of capital punishment and whether or not the new method of execution is a humane way to carry out a death sentence (via NPR).
+Interestingly, the state of Alabama ultimately attempted to execute Miller with lethal injection but failed.
+A lawsuit led to a settlement, with the state saying it would not execute him using this method and instead use nitrogen hypoxia for any future attempts, AL.com reported.

 Nitrogen hypoxia starves bodily tissues of oxygen